-- Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function. - Share their creations, explaining the process they have used. - Make use of props and materials when role playing characters in narratives and stories. - Invent, adapt and recount narratives and stories with peers and their teacher. - Sing a range of well-known nursery rhymes and songs.

-Perform songs, rhymes, poems and
+Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.

+- Share their creations, explaining the process they have used. - Make use of props and materials when role playing characters in narratives and stories. - Invent, adapt and recount narratives and stories with peers and their teacher. - Sing a range of well-known nursery rhymes and songs. - Perform songs, rhymes, poems and stories with others, and - when appropriate - try to move in time with music.
-music.